-Member-Managed vs. Manager-Managed LLC
+Member-Managed and Manager-Managed LLC

-Member-Managed vs. Manager-Managed LLC
+Member-Managed and Manager-Managed LLC

 LLC Management Structure